 InterSystems IRIS provides Java SDKs for easy relational and object database access.
 This book discusses XEP object access.
 See Using Java with InterSystems Software for JDBC relational access.

-This section specifies requirements and provides instructions for installing InterSystems IRIS and configuring your environment to use XEP.
+This section specifies requirements and provides instructions for configuring your environment to use XEP.

 Computers that run your Java client applications do not require InterSystems IRIS, but they must have a connection to the InterSystems IRIS Server and must be running a supported version of the Java JDK.

 When installing InterSystems IRIS, select the Development environment:

 In Windows, select the Setup Type: Development option during installation.

 In UNIX® and related operating systems, select the 1) Development - Install InterSystems IRIS server and all language bindings option during installation (see “Standard InterSystems IRIS Installation Procedure” in the UNIX® and Linux section of the Installation Guide).

 If InterSystems IRIS has been installed with security level 2, open the Management Portal and go to System Administration > Security > Services, select %Service_CallIn, and make sure the Service Enabled box is checked.